MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/developers/design-principles.md

 ## Prefer to not shadow functions

-Two functions can have the same name in Julia by having different namespaces.
+In Julia, two functions can share the same name if they belong to different namespaces.
 For example, `X.f` and `Y.f` can be two different functions, with different dispatches, but the same name.
 This should be avoided whenever possible.
 Instead of creating `MyPackage.sort`, consider adding dispatches to `Base.sort` for your types if these new dispatches match the underlying principle of the function.
-If it doesn't, prefer to use a different name.
+If they don't, it would be preferable to use a different name.
 While using `MyPackage.sort` is not conflicting, it is going to be confusing for most people unfamiliar with your code, so `MyPackage.special_sort` would be more helpful to newcomers reading the code.